Allocate a SLang_Load_Type object

 int SLang_push_integer (int i)

-the integer i
+SLang_push_integer the integer i onto the interpreter's

 run-time stack.
-It returns zero upon success, or -1
+It returns zero upon success, or -1 upon error

-setting SLang_Error
+setting SLang_Error accordingly.

 SLang_pop_integer, SLang_push_double, SLang_push_string